Cirq Triage

 • triage/needs-more-evidence - for feature requests - the feature request seems plausible but we need more understanding if it is valuable for enough users to warrant implementing and maintaining it.

-• triage/stale - Github actions automatically marks some of the issues stale and then it closes them in case of 30 days of inactivity.
+• triage/stale - GitHub actions automatically marks some of the issues stale and then it closes them in case of 30 days of inactivity.

 • triage/duplicate - we mark duplicated issues with this label.